radius-project/design-notes/resources/2023-04-tls-termination.md

 ## Appendices

 ### ACME Challenge
-Regarding challenge options for let’s encrypt, the current cert-manager supports only HTTP-01 and DNS-01 challenge of ACME protocol.
+Regarding challenge options for let's encrypt, the current cert-manager supports only HTTP-01 and DNS-01 challenge of ACME protocol.

 1. HTTP-01
   * Pros:
-    - It’s easy to automate without extra knowledge about a domain’s configuration.
+    - It's easy to automate without extra knowledge about a domain's configuration.
     - It allows hosting providers to issue certificates for domains CNAMEd to them.
     - It works with off-the-shelf web servers.
   * Cons:
-    - It doesn’t work if your ISP blocks port 80 (this is rare, but some residential ISPs do this).
+    - It doesn't work if your ISP blocks port 80 (this is rare, but some residential ISPs do this).
-    - Let’s Encrypt doesn’t let you use this challenge to issue wildcard certificates.
+    - Let's Encrypt doesn't let you use this challenge to issue wildcard certificates.
     - If you have multiple web servers, you have to make sure the file is available on all of them
-    - Operator needs to open port 80 with 443 HTTPS port redirection to challenge the domain validity (According to Let’s encrypt base practice, opening 80 and 443 is recommended)
+    - Operator needs to open port 80 with 443 HTTPS port redirection to challenge the domain validity (According to Let's encrypt base practice, opening 80 and 443 is recommended)
 2. DNS-01
   * Pros:
-    - Operator doesn’t need to open port 80.
+    - Operator doesn't need to open port 80.
     - Operator can use this challenge to issue certificates containing wildcard domain names.
     - It works well even if operator has multiple web servers.
   * Cons: